blankoworld/makefly/doc/DEV.README.md

 I work with branches.
 Each branch have a specific goal.
 Here is the 3 main branches I have:

-  * master: last makefly development
+  * master: last Makefly development
   * disqus\_comments: with disqus as comment system
   * comments: for 0.2 version with a integrated comment system